What

 Stonnington & Glen Eira Councils collect these at libraries.

-Monash Waste Transfer Station also accepts them.
+Monash Recycling & Waste Centre also accepts them.

 X-ray recycling mainly aims to recover silver from both films and chemicals.
 The silver is then sold into the precious metals market.